mavryk-network/mavryk-protocol/docs/shell/smart_rollup_node.rst

 Just like the Mavkit node, the Mavkit rollup node provides an :doc:`RPC interface<../api/openapi>`.
-The services of this interface can be called directly with HTTP requests or indirectly using the Mavkit rollup client.
+The services of this interface can be called directly with HTTP requests.

 We first cover the operation of the rollup node and the corresponding workflow, using some predefined rollup logic (called kernel), and then we explain how the